slp22/regression-project/adaptation_movies_proposal.md

-# Exporting American Movie Box Office Hits
+# Exporting American Movie Adaptations

+## Proposal

 ## Question
 * What is the question behind your analysis or model and what practical impact will your work have?<br/>